KomalT2003/Disaster-Relief-NER-/README.md

 # Disaster-Relief-NER-
+A Natural Entity Recognition application (part of NLP) built using spaCy and BERT.
 Natural Disaster Relief is an extremely important topic.
 To track the disasters, locate people and get relevant information is very important in crutial moments.
 Hence, this app collects relevant information, tracks and connects the affected people with the relevant organisations.

 PART1: